 - Materials and Methods: should be presented with sufficient details to allow others to use published results.
 It can be divided into subsections if a number of methods is used.

-- Results and Discussion: concise and precise description of the experimental results should be presented.
+- Results: concise and precise description of the experimental results should be presented.
 They should be discussed and explained how they can be interpreted in perspective of previous studies and of the working hypotheses.
 This section may be divided into subheadings or it may form one uniform part.
 Footnotes are not recommended - explanations should be placed in the text, in square brackets and written in italics.

 - Conclusions: should briefly summarize the presented work, achieved results with special emphasis on its importance and relevance.